-8.9.1. b Installation type 2: back up supply only or back up with peak shaving
+8.9.1.2 Installation type 2: back up supply only or back up with peak shaving

-Installations with a liquid vessel, a vaporization system, an on-site gas generator, and a buffer vessel: There are two possible locations for the position of the buffer vessel:
+Installations with a liquid vessel, a vaporisation system, an on-site gas generator, and a buffer vessel:

+There are two possible locations for the position of the buffer vessel:

-- 1. Whenever possible, it should be installed on the on-site gas generator line, upstream of the vaporization system tie-in, in the product line or in a branched line, protected by a non-return valve.
-See scheme 3 below.
-In this configuration, with the buffer vessel placed on the on-site unit outlet line, the buffer does not need to be considered when deciding whether to install a protection system downstream of the vaporization system and when designing it.
-The buffer vessel is protected due to its position. - 2.
-The buffer may be installed downstream of the vaporization system (in the main line or in a branched line), but in that case, a protection system adapted to the cold embrittlement risk of this buffer vessel shall be installed upstream of this buffer vessel.
-See Scheme 4 below.
+- Install the buffer vessel on the on-site gas generator line, upstream of the vaporisation system tie-in, in the product line or in a branched line, protected by a non-return valve.
+See Figure 4, (Scheme 3.
+In this configuration, with the buffer vessel placed on the on-site unit outlet line is protected due to its position. - The buffer may be installed downstream of the vaporisation system (in a branched line), but in that case, a protection system adapted to the cold embrittlement risk of this buffer vessel shall be installed upstream of this buffer vessel.
+See Figure 5 (Scheme 4).